-- School coat (fleece or Canterbury)
+- Black rain jacket with school logo and/or black outdoor fleece with school logo

-- School trousers: All years must wear either Trutex or Banner flat front or single pleat style plain black trousers.
+- Black pleated skirt or black trousers.

 - Navy sweatshirt with school logo

 - White polo shirt with school logo

 - Black shoes (not boots or trainers)

-- Food technology apron
+- Food technology apron blue & white stripe design preferred.

-Year 9 (September 2021) will wear the green circle around the new school logo, continuing through years 10 & 11.
+Year 9 (September 2024) will wear the green circle around the new school logo, continuing through years 10 & 11.

-All students will have the school fleece or the school Canterbury jacket as the only type of coat allowed.
-Wearing a school coat on the journey to school is compulsory for all students between October half term holiday and February half term holiday.
+All students will have the school outdoor fleece or the school rain jacket as the only type of coats allowed.
+Wearing a school coat on the journey to school is compulsory for all students between October half term holiday and up to the February half term holiday.
 Non-uniform items such as fleeces or hoodies cannot be worn under school coats or over school sweatshirts.

-Year 9/10/11 Girls & Boys PE Kit
+Year 9/10/11 PE Kit